 Dear Ankur,

-O8 to 16.00 hrs is the normal working hours; in case of any urgent work beyond 16 hrs, why should you ask them to go and come back to do the work at 20 hrs the same night and continue to work till 8.00 hrs the next morning?
-After 8.00 am, will they be asked to do the next day shift continuously or granted compensatory off till the following day's usual shift?
+Your description is a bit confusing to me.
+08 to 16:00 hrs are the normal working hours.
+In the case of any urgent work beyond 16 hrs, why should you ask them to go and come back to do the work at 20 hrs the same night and continue to work until 8:00 hrs the next morning?
+After 8:00 am, will they be asked to do the next day shift continuously or granted compensatory off until the following day's usual shift?

 From India, Salem

-In this case the employee reports to duty at 8 in the morning and remains in the factory for 24 hours even though he works for 8 hours in the general shift plus 4 hours (till 12 at night) in the second shift of the same day.
+In this case, the employee reports to duty at 8 in the morning and remains in the factory for 24 hours, even though he works for 8 hours in the general shift plus 4 hours (till 12 at night) in the second shift of the same day.
 That accounts for a spread over 12 hours.
 This is not acceptable.
 An interval of 4 hours from 4 pm to 8 pm is not enough.
-As such your arrangement is not legal.
+As such, your arrangement is not legal.

 From India, Kannur